 Several varieties of implants could be used for reconstructing a missing or deformed breast.
 On the cosmetic front, silicone implants are usually considered superior than saline implants.
 It’s believed silicone implants give a more natural feel and look.
 Women with little breast tissue and females who’ve gone through mastectomies at times feel a wrinkling or rippling effect with saline breast implants.
 But, females with a much larger natural breast tissue could hardly see the difference between silicone and saline breast implants.

 Breast implants help augment a female’s breast size and also her self-esteem.
 The size increase can be quite dramatic.
-Women who are looking for subtle improvements have options as well.
 Big breasts are typically linked with sexuality and fertility, and could be considered quite attractive in the majority of cultures.